Your successful entry into

 Thomas Weber

-Focusing is on project management, conception and implementation of software solutions.
+Focusing is on project management, conception and implementation of eCommerce- and software solutions.

 Online Marketing Manager